 - If you have considered using a resource like Intuit’s QuickBooks, then visit their Checklist for Setting Up a Home-Based Business.

 - It might surprise you that the United States Census Bureau has a wealth of information about Home-Based Workers, albeit somewhat dated, you may find their reports informative.

 - Depending on where you live, you will need to consider what types of licenses to obtain to open your home-based business: For example, general business license, home occupation permit, sales tax permits, sign permits, etc. The SBA has a page dedicated to State Licenses & Permits.
-Simply pick your state, for example Tennessee, and you will be taken directly to Tennessee’s Registration and Licensing Department.
+And our State of Tennessee provides a website which includes Tennessee’s Registration and Licensing Department.

 - Looking for a mentor who can guide you through this process?
 Consider SCORE.
 Working in partnership with the SBA, they provide mentorship and sound business practices around the country to assist entrepreneurs and small business owners.

 - It might be, you feel you don’t have time to follow the news, but you can set a news alert on GOOGLE.
 You will receive an email when current news articles are available about Home-Based Businesses.

 Insurance Considerations For Your Home-Based Business